Endocrinology Book

 Definition (MEDLINEPLUS)

 Obesity occurs over time when you eat more calories than you use.
 The balance between calories-in and calories-out differs for each person.
-Factors that might tip the balance include your genetic makeup, overeating, eating high-fat foods and not being physically active.
+Factors that might affect your weight include your genetic makeup, overeating, eating high-fat foods, and not being physically active.

-Being obese increases your risk of diabetes, heart disease, stroke, arthritis and some cancers.
+Being obese increases your risk of diabetes, heart disease, stroke, arthritis, and some cancers.
 If you are obese, losing even 5 to 10 percent of your weight can delay or prevent some of these diseases.
+For example, that means losing 10 to 20 pounds if you weigh 200 pounds.

 NIH: National Institute of Diabetes and Digestive and Kidney Diseases

-Definition (NCI) A condition marked by an abnormally high, unhealthy amount of body fat.
+Definition (NCI_NCI-GLOSS) A condition marked by an abnormally high, unhealthy amount of body fat.

 Definition (CSP) excessively high accumulation of body fat or adipose tissue in relation to lean body mass; the amount of body fat (or adiposity) includes concern for both the distribution of fat throughout the body and the size of the adipose tissue deposits; individuals are usually at high clinical risk because of excess amount of body fat (BMI greater than 30).